jonas-thn/gaussian-splatting-renderer/README.md

 The tables show that the wgpu renderer required up to four times more VRAM compared to the SparkJS fallback.
 This is because the custom renderer processes raw uncompressed splat data, while SparkJS has a compressed format.
-This is speculation, since I don't know the exact details of the 3DGS crate.
+This is speculation, since I do not know the exact details of the 3DGS crate.
 The SparkJS renderer actually has lower FPS when the camera is static compared to when it is moving.
 This happens because the static view intentionally keeps almost every splat on screen